frconor-ebook/meditations/_posts/2025-02-17-our-lady-of-pilar.md

 ---
 layout: homily
-title: "Oct.
-12 Our Lady of Pilar"
+title: "Our Lady of Pilar"
 ---

 By Fr.
 Conor Donnelly